NJUyued/RDA4RobustSSL/README.md

 - `--mismatch [rda/darp/darp_reversed]` : Select the type of mismatched distribution dataset. `rda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
 4.2; `DARP` means DARP's protocol described in Sec.
 C.1 of Supplementary Materials; `DARP_reversed` means DARP's protocol for CIFAR-10 with reversed version of mismatched distribution.
 - `--n0` : When `--mismatch rda`, this arg means the imbalanced ratio $N_0$ for labeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio $\gamma_l$ for labeled data.
 - `--gamma` : When `--mismatch rda`, this arg means the imbalanced ratio $\gamma$ for unlabeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio $\gamma_u$ for unlabeled data.
-- `--net_from_name` and `--net` : By default, wide resnet (WRN-28-2) are used for experiments.
-If you want to use other backbones for tarining, set `--net_from_name True --net @backbone`.
-We provide alternatives as follows: resnet18, cnn13 and preresnet.
+- `--net` : By default, wide resnet (WRN-28-2) are used for experiments.
+If you want to use other backbones for tarining, set `--net [resnet18/preresnet/cnn13]`.
+We provide alternatives as follows: ResNet-18, PreAct ResNet and CNN-13.
 - `--dataset [cifar10/cifar100/stl10/miniimage]` and `--data_dir`  : Your dataset name and path.
 We support four datasets: CIFAR-10, CIFAR-100, STL-10 and mini-ImageNet.
 When `--dataset stl10`, set `--fold [0/1/2/3/4].`
 - `--num_eval_iter` : After how many iterations, we evaluate the model.
 Note that although we show the accuracy of pseudo-labels on unlabeled data in the evaluation, this is only to show the training process.
 We did not use any information about labels for unlabeled data in the training.
 Additionally, when you train model on STL-10, the pseudo-label accuracy will not be displayed normally, because we don't have ground-truth of unlabeled data.
 ### Training with Single GPU